egeozsoy/ORacle/README.md

 ## Training

-- TODO how to train normal model, temporal model, symbolic model
 - We use SLURM for all our training.
 If you have a setup that does not use SLURM, you can still use the configs in our slurm scripts.
 Usually, simply running the part after "srun" would work as well.
 - Our base model is our multiview model, without any temporality.
 To train this, use the slurm config (from inside the LLaVa Folder): `slurm_config_multiview.conf` (you will need to adapt the data path to your previously experted training json path).
 Furthermore, you need to modify LLaVA.llava.train.llava_trainer.py at the top, to correctly load the token_frequencies.